Grants

 Community and Partnerships

-Communities benefit beyond carbon reductions through greater affordability, job creation, community resilience, health and well being or other factors.
+Communities benefit beyond carbon reductions through greater affordability, job creation, community resilience, health and well-being, other environmental benefits and/or other factors.
 Projects aim to foster strong partnerships within the community.

 Reconciliation